Last Updated on December 29, 2018 by Suzy

 Choosing the best location

-The Isle of Arran, Lincolnshire, and St. Ives are set to be the most popular UK holiday destinations in 2019, according to Country Living.
+The Isle of Arran, Lincolnshire, and St. Ives are set to be the most popular UK holiday destinations, according to Country Living.
 Therefore, to ensure you get to enjoy stunning scenery on your own travels and get plenty of bookings from holidaymakers, consider investing in a holiday home at one of these destinations.
-The beach is also a holiday hotspot, with The Express reporting that 80% of 2018’s most popular holiday towns were located by the sea.
+The beach is also a holiday hotspot, with The Express reporting that 80% of the most popular holiday towns were located by the sea.